 Software and Tutorials for Instruction in Symbolic Logic

 This site contains software and instruction for symbolic logic.
-Feel free use it.
 The content is relevant mainly to philosophy, mathematics, or computer science.
 Most of the material is at about a level suitable for entire courses for second year undergraduates, or for sections of graduate courses.
 [Indeed it has been used for instruction in the University of Otago, New Zealand, the University of Arizona, in the US, and elsewhere.]
-Much of the software on this site is being converted so as to run on a wider range of devices, in particular on tablets (with touchscreens and no mice or keyboards).
-This conversion will take some to do but the results should run quickly on any modern computers, tablets, and smartphones (iPads, iPhones, Android tablets, etc.).
-Maybe a quarter to a third of this conversion will be done in Summer 2012.
+The software on this site should run quickly on any modern computers, tablets, and smartphones (iPads, iPhones, Android tablets, etc.).

-- Tree Tutorials [Propositional, Predicate, Identity, and Modal Logic Trees] [iPad friendly]
+- Tree Tutorials [Propositional, Predicate, Identity, and Modal Logic Trees—Default Syntax]

 eBooks available from iTunes and the iBookstore

 These will run directly on suitable devices (e.g. iPads) without need for a web browser or an internet connection.

 - Symbolization into Propositional and Predicate Logic.
 ISBN 978-0-473-22587-2

 - Tree Tutorials: Propositional, Predicate, Identity, and Modal Logic Trees.
 ISBN 978-0-473-21899-7